Impact Training

 Here’re some techniques you can use:

-Telling an unrelated story just because you like it will have the opposite impact of what you intend.
+Telling an unrelated story and trying to force it to fit into your presentation, just because you like it, will have the opposite effect of what you intend.

 You see, the human mind has a need for closure, and if it can’t make the connection between your story and the rest of your speech, you will be remembered for the wrong reasons.